… One of the greatest orators in Congress once taught school in Lincoln?

 “Mr. Ames possessed a mind of a great and extraordinary character.
 He reasoned, but he did not reason in the form of logic.
 By striking allusions, more than by regular deductions, he compelled assent.
 The richness of his fancy, the fertility of his invention, and the abundance of his thoughts were as remarkable as the justness and strength of his understanding.”

-Lincoln had three school houses at the time—in the north, south, and middle of town—and supported two forms of education.
+Lincoln had five school houses at the time — in the north, east, southeast, west, and in the center — and the town supported two forms of education.
 Grammar school was intended to prepare boys for college and was held in the winter when boys were less engaged in farm chores.
 For girls and younger children, education was offered during the summer in “women’s schools,” so called because they were taught by women (at exactly half the pay of the male teachers).

 Ames taught grammar school in Lincoln for only a single four-month term.
 Probably just as well.
 Ames’ evolving views on education likely would not have found favor in Lincoln.
 “We have a dangerous trend beginning to take place in our education,” he remarked.
 “We’re starting to put more and more textbooks into our schools.
 We’ve become accustomed of late of putting little books into the hands of children, containing fables and moral lessons.
 We’re spending less time in the classroom on the Bible, which should be the principal text in our schools.”
 An interesting complaint about “too many books” from a man with a Harvard education.